Brixton conveyancing FAQs

 Conveyancing fees include fees and disbursements.

 Conveyancing disbursements are the third-party costs incurred on behalf of a buyer or seller, such as HMLR registration fees and landlord fees.
 Legal fees are for the work your solicitor carries out for you.

-Our fees for buying or selling a house in Brixton are fixed, so for a standard transaction, what we quote is exactly what you pay
+Your fees for buying or selling a house in Brixton are fixed, so for a standard transaction, what you are quoted is exactly what you pay

 Calculate the conveyancing fees for your Brixton home move